-Creditor insurance mainly covers death, disability, critical illness, work disability, loss of employment and financial loss risks for revolving credit, personal loans and mortgage loans.
-The insurance book comprises a very large number of policies representing low risks and low premiums.
-Margins depend on the size of the insurance book, effective pooling of risks and tight control of administrative costs.
-The term of these contracts is usually equal to the term of the underlying loan and the premium is either deducted once upon issuance of the policy (single premium) or deducted regularly throughout the term of the policy (regular or periodic premiums).
+Borrower insurance contracts mainly cover the risks of death, disability, critical illness, inability to work, loss of employment and financial loss on permanent, personal and real estate loans.
+This activity is based on a multitude of contracts with low risk amounts and premiums, the profitability of which depends on the size of the contract base and the effective pooling of risks, as well as the control of management costs.
+The term of coverage of these contracts is generally equal to the term of the underlying loans, with the premium either being paid in one lump sum when the policy is issued (single premium) or on a regular basis throughout the term of the policy (regular premiums or periodic premiums).

-Other contracts (individual death and disability, extended warranty, theft, accidental damage, and annuity policies in France) are either for personal risk (death, accidental death, hospitalisation, critical illness, and healthcare expenses) or property & casualty risk (accidental damage, breakdown or theft of consumer goods or vehicles, civil liability).
-The individual sums insured under these contracts are generally low, whether they are indemnities or lump-sum payment.
+Other activities (individual death and disability, extended warranty, theft or damage to property, annuity policies in France, civil liability, health) relate to personal risk (death, accidental death, hospitalisation, critical illness, healthcare expenses) or to property and/or liabilities (accidental damage, breakdown or theft of consumer goods or automobiles, civil liability ...).
+The characteristic of these contracts is that individual insured sums are generally small, whether they are indemnities or lump sums.

-Lastly, mainly through its Cardif IARD entity in France, , auto, insurance (material damage, civil liability) and multi-risk home insurance are also underwritten.
-This type of insurance coverage is also developing in the international market, namely in Latin America.
+Lastly, mainly through its Cardif IARD entity in France, motor vehicle coverage (material damage, civil liability, assistance, etc.) and multiple residential risks are also underwritten.
+These forms of coverage are also growing internationally, particularly in Latin American countries.